timescale/docs/timescaledb/quick-start/golang.md

 * [Insert a batch of rows into your Timescale database](#insert_rows)
 * [Execute a query on your Timescale database](#execute_query)

-## Pre-requisites
+## Prerequisites
 To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.

 To start, [install TimescaleDB][timescaledb-install].
 Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.

 You will also need: